marcuoli/Oracle-RMAN-MinIO/README.md

 Create a certificate with Let's Encrypt for your MinIO installation ( [How It Works](https://letsencrypt.org/how-it-works/) ).
 Example: minio.lan.example.com.

+Refer to the repository [Oracle-ENV-Scripts](https://github.com/marcuoli/Oracle-ENV-Scripts) for the Oracle environment scripts.

 ## MinIO docker container setup

 ```shell